69pmb/AllMusic/README.md

 # AllMusic
 ### Purposes of AllMusic:

-The main goal is to discover the very best of music according of publications like NME, Pitchfork, Rolling Stones...
+The main goal of this app is to discover the very best of music according of publications like NME, Pitchfork, Rolling Stones...

-It can import, convert files of  songs or albums into XML files.
+*AllMusic* can import and convert songs or albums files into XML files.

 A datable file like is then created (the `final.xml` file).